Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Applications

 \begin{Remark} As guaranteed by Proposition 1 of \cite{zhu2018global}, the $(2r,4r)$-restricted strong convexity and smoothness property of $f$ ensures $\X^*$ in Theorem \ref{th: global-optimality-generic-f-manifold-formulation} is the unique global minimizer of $\min_{\X: \rank(\X) \leq r} f(\X)$.
 So Theorem \ref{th: global-optimality-generic-f-manifold-formulation} shows that if the input rank $r$ is equal to the true rank $r^*$, i.e., under exact-parameterization, then \eqref{eq: general prob} has no spurious local minimizer other than the global minima $\X^*$ and any other Riemannian FOSP is a strict saddle.
-These two facts together ensure the recovery of $\X^*$ by many iterative algorithms \cite{lee2019first,sun2018geometric,sun2019escaping,criscitiello2019efficiently}.
+These two facts together ensure the recovery of $\X^*$ by many iterative algorithms \citep{lee2019first,sun2018geometric,sun2019escaping,criscitiello2019efficiently}.

 On the other hand, when the input rank $r$ is greater than the true rank $r^*$, i.e., under over-parameterization, Theorem \ref{th: global-optimality-generic-f-manifold-formulation} shows that there is no Riemannian SOSP for \eqref{eq: general prob} and all Riemannian FOSPs are strictly saddles.
 In addition, the upper bound on the negative curvature of the strict saddle implies that when running algorithms with guaranteed strict-saddle escaping property, the least singular value, i.e., $\sigma_r(\X)$, of the iterates will converge to zero.
-This suggests that the iterates tend to enter a lower rank matrix manifold and we can adopt some rank-adaptive Riemannian optimization methods to accommodate this \cite{zhou2016riemannian,gao2021riemannian}. \end{Remark}
+This suggests that the iterates tend to enter a lower rank matrix manifold and we can adopt some rank-adaptive Riemannian optimization methods to accommodate this \citep{zhou2016riemannian,gao2021riemannian}. {We note this observation is only possible due to an explicit upper bound on the negative eigenvalue at strict saddles powered by the sandwich inequalities Theorem \ref{th: general case spec-connect 2}. } \end{Remark}